-When looking for a reopening solution for your organization, you need to know how it will meet CDC guidelines for returning to work.
-The key criterion for such organizations are outlined in the CDC’s ‘Restart Readiness Checklist’.
+When looking for a reopening solution for your organization, you should evaluate how it will meet CDC guidelines for returning to work.
+The key health and safety criterion for such businesses operating in-person are outlined in the CDC’s ‘Restart Readiness Checklist’.
 Let’s see how our solution can help you tick those boxes.

 CDC Guidelines For Returning To Work

 Monitor federal, state, and local public health communications about COVID-19

 In order to stay ahead of COVID-19, you need access to up to date federal, state, and local COVID-19 information and guidelines.
 Our team consistently monitors the CDC’s guidance and updates the screener to optimize employee safety.
 If you choose a customer screener, you can make regular changes to your screener based on state and local public health communications.